 Do something else

 Go for a walk, read a book, check your emails, play a game on your phone or talk to a friend or work colleague.
-Hold something else such as a pen or beads to replace the need to hold a cigarette can also be a helpful tactic.
+Holding something else such as a pen or beads to replace the need to hold a cigarette can also be a helpful tactic.

 It's a good idea to ask others for their support.
 So, let your family, friends and work colleagues know that you have stopped smoking so that they can provide support if you need it.
-Ask smokers not to offer you cigarettes.
+And, ask smokers not to offer you cigarettes.

 Change the way you think about yourself to "I am a non-smoker".
 You are no longer a smoker who is trying to stop; you no longer smoke.
-From now on, whenever someone offers you a cigarette, your answer will be: "No thanks, I don't smoke".
+So from now on, whenever someone offers you a cigarette, your answer will be, "No thanks, I don't smoke."

 From now on, there is no such thing as "just one more cigarette".
 Your body will be flooded with poisonous chemicals and you risk getting into the old cycle of smoking.
 So, there are no more cigarettes; not even one.